ervandew/eclim/doc/content/development/plugins.rst

-You'll be using this constant as the key to register features for project containing this nature, but first we'll register a short alias for this nature since the actual nature id tends to be long and unstandardized, and we don't want users to have to type it out when creating projects for eclim:
+You'll be using this constant as the key to register features for project containing this nature, but first we'll register a short alias for this nature since the actual nature id tends to be long and unstandardized, and we don't want users to have to type it out when creating projects from eclim:

 .. code-block:: java